srirangamv/srirangamv.github.io/_posts/2020-08-16-solid-priciples.md

 {% endhighlight %}

 # Dependency Inversion Principle
-<p>try to decouple the classes. removing hard dependencies among classes.</p>
+<p>A client class should not directly depend implementations of a class.
+It should depend on abstractions.
+This principle tries to decouple the classes by removing hard dependencies among classes.
+A client class directly creates a dependency class makes the changes difficult.
+As the implementation changes, client class may break.
+Depending on the abstraction removes this dependency.
+Both classes can have independent and will works fine as long as the abstraction is not broken.</p>

 {% highlight csharp %}